entropixai/entropix/examples/broken_agent/README.md

 3. Handle emotional inputs gracefully
 4. Detect and refuse prompt injections

-Then re-run Entropix to see your robustness score improve!
+Then re-run flakestorm to see your robustness score improve!